kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 1. Class File

-Class file MUST only contain one definition.
+*  MUST only contain one definition

 #### &#10006; Incorrect